-The final comment to make about the 20% DFW courses is that one of our remaining courses (ACCT 2103) often has a high number of non-business majors.
-Of import to note is that this course is the second highest percentage DFW course within the BADM AS degree at 29.4%.
+The final comment to make about the 20% DFW courses is that two of our courses (ACCT 2103 and MKTG 3913) often have a high number of non-business majors.
+Of import to note is that these are the two highest percentage DFW courses within the BADM degree with both above 29%.
 With regard to non-business majors, these two courses are often taken by Agriculture majors, and within the College of Agriculture, Science, and Nursing, students do not have to earn a "C" or better in those courses.
 Within the BADM degree, a student must earn a "C" or better to successfully complete his/her degree.
 The acceptance of a lower grade by those ag students who can often comprise at least 20% of a course (specific enrollment numbers are unknown but can be tracked in future assessments) can have a significant effect on this DFW percentage.